cyberphantom/Docker-Kubernetes-AWS/README.md

 ## Definitions:

-**Kubernetes:** is a software for managing a cluster of Docker continers (Scheduling, scaling, distribution workload).
+**Kubernetes:** is a software for managing a cluster of Docker continers (scheduling, scaling, distribution workload).
 Kubernetes takes the software encapsulation provided by Docker further by introducing Pods.